Demon Knights: Reception

 The first issue was the 72nd best selling comic by units in September 2011.
 The series opened to positive reviews, with scores around 8 or 9 from IGN's comics section for the first few issues, with writer Erik Norris' entreating readers to read this title: "People, Demon Knights is awesome.
 Please join the bandwagon and give this fun book a shot if you haven't already.
 You won't regret it.
 A series like this needs all the support it can get to keep it from getting the axe".
-Popmatters compared Paul Cornell's retro-modern style to a DJ, mixing the RZA and Miles Davis.
+Popmatters compared Paul Cornell's retro-modern style to a DJ, mixing RZA and Miles Davis.